appml/nano/index.md

 (To reverse the support of multiple file types, you would need to remove the file `~neutrinote_multitype.txt`, then un-install/re-install **neutriNote**.)

+> To enable search history transfer across devices, simply add a note called `~neutrinote_search_history.txt`.
+Search history can then be cloned when app data are restored by tapping **Restore App Data** on your other devices.

 Note that **neutriNote Connector** will not handle files without `.txt` extension.
 To sync files without `.txt` extension with Dropbox you would have to install a third party app or install [**neutriNote Connector+**](https://play.google.com/store/apps/details?id=com.appmindlab.connectorplus).
 (If you have **neutriNote Connector** installed, you would need to remove it prior to launching **neutriNote Connector+**.)

 ### <a name="variables">Built-in Variables (v2.3.4) </a>